dezashibi-c-projects/dthreads/README.md

 #### **`DTHREAD_DEBUG`**

 This macro is used to control the logging of debug information within the DThreads library.
-When defined, it enables the `dthread_debug` function or macro, which logs internal operations and state changes.
+When defined, it enables the `dthread_debug` and `dthread_debug_args` function macros, which logs internal operations and state changes.
 This is useful for development and troubleshooting but should be disabled in production builds to avoid performance overhead.

 ## Usage Guide